Euclid preparation: Determining the weak lensing mass accuracy and precision for galaxy clusters: Simulated data

 We compare our findings with the recent results presented by \citetalias{giocoli24} and based on the Three Hundred simulations.
 These runs consist of 324 hydrodynamical simulated regions by the Three Hundred Collaboration \citep{2018MNRAS.480.2898C, 2022MNRAS.514..977C} centred on the most massive clusters ($M_{\rm 200c} \ga 8 \times 10^{14} \, h^{-1} M_\odot$) identified at $z_{\rm d} = 0$ in a box size of $1 \, \rm Gpc$ on a side, where haloes have been identified using \texttt{AHF} \citep[Amiga's Halo Finder,][]{2009ApJS..182..608K}.

 The WL mass measurements from the Three Hundred simulations are discussed in Sect.~\ref{sec: Comparison with the Three Hundred}.
 In \citetalias{giocoli24}, the analyses of cluster WL mass bias are performed using the projections of lensing signals along different orientations of the mass tensor ellipsoid.
-They considered the haloes at $z_{\rm d} = 0.22$ and three random projections, which raises the effective number of cluster mass measurements to 972.
+The authors consider the haloes at $z_{\rm d} = 0.22$ and three random projections, which raises the effective number of cluster mass measurements to 972.

 The authors fitted a Baltz--Marshall--Oguri model \citep{2009JCAP...01..015B}, as implemented in the \texttt{CosmoBolognaLib}\footnote{\url{https://gitlab.com/federicomarulli/CosmoBolognaLib}} \citep{marulli16} libraries, with fixed, free, or mass-constrained values of the concentration parameter and various values of the truncated radius, finding that the results are sensitive to the model parameter choices.